Shuffle Sharding

 Cortex ruler can run in three modes:

 2. Default sharding, activated by using -ruler.enable-sharding=true and -ruler.sharding-strategy=default (default).
-In this mode rulers register themselves into the ring.
+In this mode, rulers register themselves into the ring.
 Each ruler will then select and evaluate only those rules that it “owns”.

 3. Shuffle sharding, activated by using -ruler.enable-sharding=true and -ruler.sharding-strategy=shuffle-sharding.
-Similarly to default sharding, rulers use the ring to distribute workload, but rule groups for each tenant can only be evaluated on limited number of rulers (-ruler.tenant-shard-size, can also be set per tenant as ruler_tenant_shard_size in overrides).
+Similarly to default sharding, rulers use the ring to distribute workload, but rule groups for each tenant can only be evaluated on a limited number of rulers (-ruler.tenant-shard-size, can also be set per tenant as ruler_tenant_shard_size in overrides).

 Compactor shuffle sharding